 Mary Beth West, a retired corporate executive, became chair of The Wallace Foundation’s board of directors in June 2021, after having joined the board in 2014.

 West serves on the board of directors for Hasbro Inc. and Albertsons Cos. as well as on the board of trustees for Mercy Ships.
 She is also an active volunteer with the Gladney Center for Adoption.
-West has been recognized for her achievements by Crain’s Chicago Business, Minority MBA’s Next Generation of Business Leaders, Girls Inc., and Advertising Age.
-In 2016, Black Enterprise magazine named her as one of 100 Most Powerful People in Corporate America.
+West has been recognized for her achievements by Crain’s Chicago Business, Forbes, Girls Inc. and Advertising Age, and Black Enterprise magazine has named her as one of 100 Most Powerful People in Corporate America.
 In 2018, WomenInc Magazine recognized West as one of the Most Influential Corporate Board Members.
 In 2019 she was named a Working Mother of the Year from the She Runs It organization.

-West received a B.S. in management from Nazareth College of Rochester and an M.B.A. from Columbia University.
+West received a B.S. in management from Nazareth College of Rochester and an M.B.A. in marketing from Columbia University.
 She lives in Lancaster, Pa., with her four children.